betterscientificsoftware/bssw.io/docs/pages/bssw/bssw_content_metadata.md

 - Skills

 ### Topics

+Each category has several finer grain topics under it.
 Topics are visible filters via BSSw website interface.
-- All categories and also finer grain topics within categories [Topics: 4-7 per category: family of topics that make sense together.
-BSSw curators may add/revise topics as needed over time.]
+A family of topics that make sense together are grouped together in a category.
+There are around 4-7 topics per category. **The BSSw editorial team may add/revise topics as needed over time.**

+The current topics are as follows:

 - **Planning**
+    - Software process improvement
+    - Software engineering
     - Requirements
     - Design
     - Software interoperability
 - **Development**
     - Documentation
-    - Version control
     - Configuration and builds
+    - Revision control
-    - Deployment
+    - Release and deployment
     - Issue tracking
+    - Programming languages
+    - Development tools
     - Refactoring
-    - Software engineering
-    - Programming languages and tools
 - **Performance**
     - High-performance computing (HPC)
     - Performance at leadership computing facilities (LCFs)